 - 4 burger buns

 Prepare the oven to 200 °C (180°C fan oven) gas mark 6.
+Wash your potato and slice it in half, and then in half again.
+To achieve the classic potato wedge shape, cut the potato halves again down the centre of the potato.
 Put the wedges in a roasting tin and drizzle with a little oil.
 Roast for 20 minutes on their own.

 Put the mince in a bowl and mix together with the thyme, chilli flakes and egg.
 Divide the mixture in o four.
 Take one portion and spread flat into a small circle, pat the middle to make a shallow well, then put quarter of the cheese on top.